ChicagoPark/ADV-DL/README.md

 ## [1-3] Backpropagation
 > * [1] Purpose: to update the parameters with the optimal values by analyzing and differentiating the loss function
 >
 > * [2] Benefit: Different from numerical differentiation, Backpropagation `saves the differentiation result matrix` from the the highest layer, then goes down `using saved matrix`.
-Thus, it is beneficial when it comes to memory utility and the amounth of operation.
+Thus, it is beneficial when it comes to memory utility and the amount of operation.

 ## [] PyTorch
 #### [ -1] Basic tensor